Sunshine Coast, Queensland: 18th century

+19th century

 In the 1820s, former convicts John Finnegan, Thomas Pamphlett and Richard Parsons landed on Moreton Island after becoming hopelessly lost fetching cedar.
 They lived with the Kabi Kabi for eight months.

 Thereafter, during the 1830s to 1840s, the district became home to numerous runaway convicts from the Moreton Bay (Brisbane) penal colony slightly to the south.

 In 1842, Governor George Gipps had the entire Sunshine Coast and hinterland from Mt Beerwah north to roughly Eumundi declared a "Bunya Bunya Reserve" for the protection of the bunya tree after Andrew Petrie advised him of the importance of bunya groves in Aboriginal culture.
 However, during the 1840s and 1850s, the Bunya Bunya Reserve and its vicinity became the scene of some of the most bitter skirmishes of Australia's "Black War".
 The Blackall Range, on account of the tri-annual Bunya Festival, served as both a hideout and rallying point for attacks against white settlements.
 By the 1850s timber cutters and cattlemen had started exploiting the area; in 1860 the Bunya Bunya Reserve was scrapped.

 Many of the Sunshine Coast's towns began as simple ports or jetties for the timber industry during the 1860s and 1870s, as the area once had magnificent stands of forest.
 Likewise, the region's roads often began as snigging tracks for hauling timber.
 Timber getters used the region's creeks, rivers and lakes as seaways to float out their logs of cedar – the resultant wood being shipped as far afield as Europe.

 During the Gympie Gold Rush (1867), prospectors scaled the Sunshine Coast mountains to develop easier roadways to and from the gold fields of Gympie.
 After the construction of the railway line to Gympie, the coastal and river towns, being mostly ports for the early river trade, were bypassed.

 By the 1890s, diverse small farming (fruit and dairy) had replaced the cattle-and-timber economy of earlier decades.
 Sugar cane and pineapples proved especially important to produce for the district.
 Many small hamlets and towns now emerged.
 Produce was initially taken by horse to Landsborough, then to Eudlo in 1891.